cloudengio/go.pkgs/os/lockedfile/README.md

 ```

 Package lockedfile creates and manipulates files whose contents should only
 change atomically.
-This package is forked from the go compilers internal
+This package is forked from the go compiler's internal
 packages.

 ## Functions